Head Northeast to walk the lands of India’s unique tribes and discover their natural habitat and untouched wilderness.

 For nearly 2000 years, the notion of an earthly paradise or Shangri La hidden among the peaks of Asia has captivated the human imagination.
 Western explorers combed the region in search of this hidden land of bliss and nectar…

-"Bailey Trail" traces the historic route taken by Lt.
+"Bailey Trail" trek traces the historic route taken by Lt.
 Col. F M Bailey and Capt.
 H T Morshed, British officers who were commissioned to survey the lands between Arunachal Pradesh and Tibet during 1911-12.
-The trek was initially an…
+The trek was initially…